Struggling offense puts LA Rams on brink of missing playoffs

-Jared Goff and Darrell Henderson could both miss the Rams’ regular season finale against Arizona on Sunday.
+Jared Goff and Darrell Henderson will both miss the Rams’ crucial game against Arizona on Sunday.
 Los Angeles (9-6), which led the division before its first two-game skid of the season, will miss the playoffs if it loses to the Cardinals and Chicago beats Green Bay.

+Goff injured his thumb in the Rams’ 20-9 loss at Seattle last Sunday, while Henderson is headed to injured reserve with a high ankle sprain.
+Goff had surgery Monday, which means backup John Wolford will make his NFL debut against the Cardinals.

 But the injuries don’t cover the depth and breadth of everything going wrong with coach Sean McVay’s offense, which couldn’t score a touchdown despite gaining 334 yards against the Seahawks.